dbbs-lab/bsb-core/README.md

 # BSB: A component framework for neural modelling

-Developed by the Department of Brain and Behavioral Sciences at the University of Pavia, the BSB is a component framework for neural modelling, which focusses on component declarations to piece together a model.
+Developed by the Department of Brain and Behavioral Sciences at the University of Pavia, the BSB is a component framework for neural modelling, which focuses on component declarations to piece together a model.
 The component declarations can be made in any supported configuration language, or using the library functions in Python.
 It offers parallel reconstruction and simulation of any network topology, placement and/or